 Frequency stability requirements

-Where a nominal frequency other than 50 Hz, or a frequency variable by design is used in the network connecting the DC-connected power park modules, subject to relevant TSO agreement, Article 11 shall apply to the remote-end HVDC converter station with the applicable frequency ranges and time periods specified by the relevant TSO, taking into account specificities of the system and the requirements laid down in Annex I.
+Where a nominal frequency other than 50 Hz, or a frequency variable by design is used in the isolated AC network connecting the asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, subject to relevant TSO agreement, Article 11 shall apply to the remote-end HVDC converter station with the applicable frequency ranges and time periods specified by the relevant TSO, taking into account specificities of the system and the requirements laid down in Annex I.

-With regards to frequency response, the remote-end HVDC converter station owner and the DC-connected power park module owner shall agree on the technical modalities of the fast signal communication in accordance with Article 39(1).
-Where the relevant TSO requires, the HVDC system shall be capable of providing the network frequency at the connection point as a signal.
-For an HVDC system connecting a power park module the adjustment of active power frequency response shall be limited by the capability of the DC-connected power park modules.
+With regard to frequency response, the remote-end HVDC converter station owner, the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner shall agree on the technical modalities of the fast signal communication in accordance with Article 39(1).
+Where the relevant TSO requires, the HVDC system shall be capable of providing the network frequency at the connection point as a signal to the remote-end HVDC converter station.
+For an HVDC system connecting an asynchronously connected power park module, an asynchronously connected demand facility, an asynchronously connected power-to-gas demand unit and an asynchronously connected electricity storage module the adjustment of active power frequency response shall be limited by the capability of the asynchronously connected power park modules.

+Where two or more remote-end HVDC converter stations are connected to one or more interface points of the same isolated AC network, the remote-end HVDC converter stations and their respective HVDC systems shall be capable of continuously operating stably over the full operating range between the maximum and the minimum HVDC system active power transmission capacity and contributing to the frequency control of the remote-end HVDC system isolated AC network they are connected to.

+Where paragraph 3 applies, the relevant TSO in coordination with adjacent TSOs, shall specify that a study is required, in order to define coordinated frequency droop slope parameters of the remote-end HVDC converter stations including power sharing ratio between the remote-end HVDC stations and their respective HVDC system.
+This study shall also include robustness against control interactions during frequency changes response.
+The process for the necessary study to be conducted and relevant data to be provided by all grid users involved, as well as mitigating actions identified and implemented, shall be in accordance with the process in Article 29.

+If grid forming capability as set out in Article 14(4) is requested, each remote end HVDC converter station shall be capable of adjusting at its interface point the isolated AC network frequency and voltage phase angle in order to use the synthetic inertia from asynchronously connected power park modules and asynchronously connected electricity storage modules, if it is requested by the relevant TSO.

 Article 48